antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ## Style

-Style callbacks in 4.0 apply to the entire object.
-Acts on every attribute in 5.0.
+In 4.0, the style callback applies to the entire object.
+In 5.0, it applies to each individual property.

 ```js
 // 4.0